 With wine regions, tasting, and a strong focus on the business side of wine, WSET is excellent for someone looking for restaurant employment.
 There is one caveat: they don’t offer sommelier courses, certification, or pins.
 Instead, they offer a “wine qualification.”

 Severe allegations of racism, cheating, and sexual assaults have been leveled at members of its board of directors.
 These allegations have been covered in detail by the New York Times.
 The program is exclusively for people in the restaurant industry.

 The Court of Master Sommeliers is a sommelier certification program based in the UK, now with a big branch in the US.
 There are four levels to accomplish before becoming one of the few Master Sommeliers globally.
 There are just over 400 wine professionals with this high title.

 Founded in 1977, the court was a relatively small organization operating out of the UK for decades.
 However, their profile exploded when the documentary SOMM was released in 2013.

 The organization focuses strongly on wine service in restaurant scenarios and deductive wine tasting.
 This skill enables sommeliers to assess the quality of any wine and identify its vintage, grape variety, and provenance.
 Their introductory sommelier course is available online.

-Except for their into wine class, CMS does not offer sommelier courses.
+Except for their wine class, CMS does not offer sommelier courses.
 Instead, they offer exams.
-You have to take a course elsewhere and also hire a tutor to pass their higher-level wine exams.
+You have to take a course elsewhere and hire a tutor to pass their higher-level wine exams.
 However, like the NWS, you can earn your sommelier pin through the CMS.